N5GEH/n5geh.tools.entirety/docs/GUI_TUTORIALS.md

 # Entirety GUI Tutorials

-Entirety is web-based tool developed to facilitate the work with dedicated FIWARE APIs.
+Entirety is a web-based tool developed to facilitate the work with dedicated FIWARE APIs.
 It is structured into different modules that are designed to interact with specific FIWARE Generic Enablers (GEs).
-This tutorial will guide you through the basics of Entirety GUI and then through the usage of every module.
+This tutorial will guide you through the basics of the Entirety GUI and then through the usage of every module.

 ##	*LOGIN*